 Google Chrome is the king of web browsers but if you’re here it’s probably because the king has gone a bit insane.
-Is Chrome crashing, freezing, or not even loading?
+Is Chrome running slow, crashing, freezing, or not even loading?
 Are web pages not loading anymore?
 Is your browser experience getting slower every day?

 If you’re experiencing any of those Chrome problems, you’ve come to the right place.
-We’re going to show you have to troubleshoot and resolve common Chrome problems that make you feel like Google hates Macs.
+We’re going to show you how to troubleshoot and resolve common Chrome problems that make you feel like Google hates Macs.

 Some fixes will be easier than others but none require advanced knowledge.